-How to spend 26 years in office.
+How to spend nearly three decades in office.

 When Doug Evans first ran to be the chief prosecutor of Mississippi's Fifth Circuit Court District in 1991, he was 38 years old.
 He'd grown up in the district and graduated high school there.
 He had studied criminal justice at a college just an hour away.
 In campaign ads, he showcased his decade in law enforcement, and his wife and two teenage kids.